Six Tips for an Effective Informational Interview

 In such a competitive economy, it’s important to make the most of your conversations and connections to stand out in today’s job market and create your own career path.
-That’s why we launched Career Connections, our newest member program that puts you in touch with other Net Impacters to exchange ideas, offer advice, and receive guidance for your own career development.
 So how do you turn the conventional informational interview into a true discussion?
 Here are six best practices to rock your career conversations:

-- Be specific: It may sound counterintuitive to job seekers, but being open to any and all opportunities won’t increase your chances of finding something great.
+It may sound counterintuitive to job seekers, but being open to any and all opportunities won’t increase your chances of finding something great.
 In fact, the more specific you are about what you want, the easier it will be for others to help.
 For example, don’t say you’re “interested in sustainability roles.”
 Say you want to “help large companies reduce waste by improving packaging design.”
-For ideas on how to identify your target, check out our Job Search Success Guide.
+For ideas on how to describe your target, check out our Job Search Success Guide.

-- Be prepared: To make a good impression, it’s important to prepare.
+To make a good impression, it’s important to prepare.
 Do some background research on who you’re talking with, establish a target for the conversation, and develop a list of questions.
-For tips on how to prepare for your conversation, download our guide on How to Prep for your Appointment.
+For tips on how to prepare for your conversation, download our guide on .

-- Be respectful: If you feel comfortable (and if your host hasn’t specified otherwise), ask for introductions to other folks who might be helpful – just don’t be pushy.
+If you feel comfortable (and if he or she hasn’t specified otherwise), ask for introductions to other folks who might be helpful – just don’t be pushy.
 If you’ve made a great impression, chances are they’ll offer up introductions without being asked.
 You can keep tabs on your referrals and conversations with this handy Job Search Tracker spreadsheet.

-- Be reciprocal: Your host is offering valuable time and insight, but this isn’t a one-sided relationship.
+He or she is offering valuable time and insight, but this isn’t a one-sided relationship.
 How can you be a resource in return?
 Are you going to a relevant event?
 Have you read an article applicable to your conversation?
-Making yourself useful in whatever small way you can will make your host more inclined to support you.
+Making yourself useful in whatever small way you can will make him or her more inclined to support you.
 For more tips, download our guide on How to Follow Up.

-- Be reflective: Take a few minutes to reflect on the advice and information you’ve received in your conversation.
+Take a few minutes toon the advice and information you’ve received in your conversation.
 Revisit your career goals, consider what new steps you can take to get closer to them, and make revisions based on the information and advice you received during each conversation.